 - To begin, chain 3.

-- Then, insert your hook back into 2nd loop, and slip stitch again.
+- Then, insert your hook back into 2nd loop.
+Yarn over and pull up a loop in the second loop.

-Repeat Steps 3-6 until your i-cord is as long as you need it.
+Repeat Steps 4-7 until your i-cord is as long as you need it.
 Be sure to periodically stretch it before checking your length.
 When you have crocheted a long enough i-cord, yarn over and pull through all 3 loops on your hook, then chain 1 and fasten off.

 Video Tutorial